-b) Supporting leisure investment in other areas within the AAP boundary where it can be shown that the proposals are in accordance with other policies in Walsall's Local Plan and will not jeopardise the delivery of Walsall Waterfront;

-c) Supporting A3, A4 and A5 uses that are compatible with existing A1 uses throughout the town centre including within the Primary Shopping Area as in accordance with Policy AAPS1: Primary Shopping Area;

-d) Requiring drive-through take-away restaurants to be well linked to the town centre, be accessible to all including pedestrians, connect well to the Primary Shopping Area and mitigate any potential impact on the highway;

-e) Requiring development proposals to include measures to design out crime and reduce anti-social behaviour to contribute towards the creation of a strong evening and night-time economy which is safe and welcoming; and f) Residential and other developments that prejudice the centre's commercial, leisure and evening economy by conflicting with surrounding leisure uses will not be supported.

-g) All proposals for leisure uses in the centre will be expected to accord with UDP Saved Policy S3: Integration of Developments into Centres especially where schemes are proposed towards the edge of the town centre boundary.
+- a) Focussing new leisure developments at Walsall Waterfront as in accordance with Policy AAPINV4: Walsall Waterfront; - b) Supporting leisure investment in other areas within the AAP boundary where it can be shown that the proposals are in accordance with other policies in Walsall's Local Plan and will not jeopardise the delivery of Walsall Waterfront; - c) Supporting A3, A4 and A5 uses that are compatible with existing A1 uses throughout the town centre including within the Primary Shopping Area as in accordance with Policy AAPS1: Primary Shopping Area; - d) Requiring drive-through take-away restaurants to be well linked to the town centre, be accessible to all including pedestrians, connect well to the Primary Shopping Area and mitigate any potential impact on the highway; - e) Requiring development proposals to include measures to design out crime and reduce anti-social behaviour to contribute towards the creation of a strong evening and night-time economy which is safe and welcoming; - f) Residential and other developments that prejudice the centre's commercial, leisure and evening economy by conflicting with surrounding leisure uses will not be supported; and - g) All proposals for leisure uses in the centre will be expected to accord with UDP Saved Policy S3: Integration of Developments into Centres especially where schemes are proposed towards the edge of the town centre boundary.

 Leisure uses are performing an increasingly important role in town centres as a result of changes in consumer habits, with people increasingly seeking a varied experience from their trips into town centres.
-For example, visitors to leisure attractions often contribute significantly through 'spin -off' trade to retail in the centre.
-For the purpose of this policy leisure uses include D2 Assembly and leisure along with some D1 uses which attract a large amount of visitors such as a museum.
-There are other uses which fall into no specific planning class order, such as nightclubs and theatres which will also be considered as leisure.
-A3 Restaurants and A4 Drinking establishments along with A5 hot food take-away and drive-through takeaways are also considered as ancillary leisure uses in this context.
+For example, visitors to leisure attractions often contribute significantly through 'spin-off' trade to retail in the centre.
+For the purpose of this policy, leisure uses include D2 assembly and leisure along with some D1 uses which attract a large amount of visitors such as a museum.
+There are other uses that fall into no specific planning class order, such as nightclubs and theatres, which will also be considered as leisure.
+A3 restaurants and A4 drinking establishments, along with A5 hot food take-away and drive-through takeaways, are also considered as ancillary leisure uses in this context.

 A vibrant evening economy with a mix of bars and restaurants will contribute to enhancing the town's vitality and viability and is also important in supporting a residential offer in the centre, making it an attractive place to live, as well as making it feel safer, particularly at night.
-The night-time offer in Walsall town centre is currently dominated by drinking venues, and more is needed to encourage workers to remain in the town centre after work, or to encourage families to stay after visiting the town centre for other purposes such as shopping.
-The AAP looks to address this issue by building on the cinema development, which was completed in March 2016, to promote Walsall Waterfront as a leisure destination providing family orientated restaurants and a leisure offer that differs from the current provision.
+The night-time offer in Walsall Town Centre is currently dominated by drinking venues, and more is needed to encourage workers to remain in the town centre after work, or to encourage families to stay after visiting the town centre for other purposes such as shopping.
+The AAP looks to address this issue by building on the cinema development, which was completed in March 2016, to promote Walsall Waterfront as a leisure destination providing family-orientated restaurants and a leisure offer that differs from the current provision.